 Why is Looker Pricing different from common BI Tools?

-Tools like Power BI, QuickSight, Coefficient, Luzmo, Explo or Metabase don’t model your business logic - they just enable visualize queries.
+Tools like Power BI, QuickSight, Coefficient, Luzmo, Explo or Metabase don’t model your business logic, they just enable visualizing queries.
 If you use those tools and don't invest in a robust semantic layer elsewhere, that can creates:

 - Duplicated metrics